PatnamMadhu/VelmaAi/README.md

-# VelariAI - AI Interview Assistant
+# AnmaAI - AI Interview Assistant

-VelariAI is a full-stack real-time AI assistant specialized in technical interview preparation.
+AnmaAI is a full-stack real-time AI assistant specialized in technical interview preparation.
 It features responsive design, voice input capabilities, and runs as both a web application and native desktop app.

 ## Features